 A music producer understands every aspect of studio production, and is well-rounded when it comes to how instruments and voices produce recordable sound.
 The job may be as passive as merely listening and nodding approval, or as involved as placing microphones properly and even running a soundboard.
 A music producer is much the same as a director in a film, overseeing each and every detail with the hope of producing a potential hit.

 Would you make a good music producer?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 A music producer is the visionary for the overall sound and feel of a record or album.
 They visualize and imagine the end result, so they must be able to listen, experiment, and explore all aspects of music.
 Since producers can have a diverse set of skills, there are several potential roles they can play.
 Though not exclusive, some of these roles are:

 in charge of the technical aspects of recording and mixing tracks

 collaborates and works for an artist to make the recorded version of the artist's song(s)